-Bone Broth Protein is also free of GMOs, artifical ingredeints, soy, grains, sugars, carbohydrates and nuts.
+Bone Broth Protein is also free of GMOs, artificial ingredients, soy, grains, sugars, carbohydrates and nuts.
 It is Paleo friendly, gut friendly and has no real flavor.
 In 22 grams (a heaping scoop) of Bone Broth Protein there are 20 grams of protein.

 Dairy and Sweet for the Dandelion Milkshake Recipe

 Any time I refer to dairy on this website I’m referring to RAW dairy.
 Any milk or cream will do in this recipe but I only recommend raw.
-If you’d like to know more of the benefits of raw milk, please click here.
+Please visit Real Milk if you’d like to know more of the benefits of raw milk.

 Chocolate Dandelion Milkshake Recipe